SS Richard Montgomery

-SS Richard Montgomery was an American Liberty cargo ship built during World War II.
-She was named after Richard Montgomery, an Irish officer who fought in the American Revolutionary War.
+SS Richard Montgomery is a wrecked American Liberty ship that was built during World War II.
+She was named after Richard Montgomery, an Irish officer who fought in the British Army during the French and Indian War and Pontiac's War and then in the Continental Army during the American Revolutionary War.

-The ship was wrecked on the Nore sandbank in the Thames Estuary, near Sheerness, Kent, England, in August 1944, while carrying a cargo of munitions.
-About 1400 tonnes of explosives remaining on board presents a hazard but the likelihood of explosion is claimed to be remote.
+She was wrecked on the Nore sandbank in the Thames Estuary, near Sheerness, Kent, England, in August 1944, while carrying a cargo of munitions.
+About 1400 tonnes of explosives remain on board presenting a hazard whose likelihood of explosion is variously asserted to be low to moderate.

 Construction

 Richard Montgomery was laid down on 15 March 1943 under a Maritime Commission (MARCOM) contract, MC hull 1199, by the St. Johns River Shipbuilding Company, Jacksonville, Florida.
 She was sponsored by Mrs. Rockwell, the wife of the director of MARCOM, Production Division, and was launched on 15 June 1943.
-She was the seventh of the 82 liberty ships built by the yard.
+She was the seventh of the 82 Liberty ships built by the yard.

-Service history
+Service and sinking

 She was allocated to Agwilines Inc. on 29 July 1943.
-In August 1944, on what was to be her final voyage, the ship left Hog Island, Philadelphia, where she had been loaded with 6,127 tons of munitions.
+In August 1944, on what turned out to be her final voyage, the ship left Hog Island, Philadelphia, where she had been loaded with 6,127 tons of munitions.

 She travelled from the Delaware River to the Thames Estuary, then anchored while awaiting the formation of a convoy to travel to Cherbourg, France, which had come under Allied control on 27 July 1944, during the Battle of Normandy.

 When Richard Montgomery arrived off Southend, she came under the authority of the Thames naval control at HMS Leigh located at the end of Southend Pier.
 The harbourmaster, responsible for all shipping movements in the estuary, ordered the ship to a berth off the north edge of Sheerness middle sands, an area designated as the Great Nore Anchorage.

 On 20 August 1944 she dragged anchor and ran aground on a sandbank around 250 m from the Medway Approach Channel, in a depth of 24 ft of water.
 The general dry cargo liberty ship had an average draft of 28 ft, but Richard Montgomery was trimmed to a draft of 31 ft.
 As the tide went down, the ship broke her back on sand banks near the Isle of Sheppey about 1.5 mi from Sheerness and 5 mi from Southend.